modelica/ModelicaConference2021/abstracts/abstract_8B_2.md

-Towards an automated generator of urban building energy loads from 3D building models
+## Towards an automated generator of urban building energy loads from 3D building models

-Alessandro Maccarini1 Michael Mans2 Christian G. Sørensen1 Alireza Afshari1
+**Alessandro Maccarini, Michael Mans, Christian G. Sørensen, Alireza Afshari**

 Abstract

 Buildings in cities are one of the major contributors of carbon emissions worldwide.
 Thus, improving building energy efficiency is one of the key strategies towards sustainable